The Health Sciences Office serves Swarthmore students and alums who are interested in the health professions.

-In addition, Swarthmore graduates are currently attending Cornell, Tufts, Virginia-Maryland and University of California--Davis veterinary schools and Penn, Temple and University of Connecticut dental schools.
+In addition, Swarthmore graduates are currently attending Penn's school of veterinary medicine and NYU and Temple'e dental schools.

 Swarthmore students are not "premeds" or "prevets" in the conventional sense.
 The College does not offer a "premed major," or a prescribed premedical, predental, or preveterinary curriculum.
 It offers instead an exceptionally strong science program with first-hand laboratory experience and close faculty/student interaction — which, in fact, has trained four Nobel laureates and many National Science Foundation award recipients.